 For Ontarians of all ages, the four-season playground of Blue Mountain-Collingwood has an inescapable attraction.
 Millions have been drawn to this iconic area over the years, to ski, swim, hike, bike, golf and more, where the Escarpment meets the Bay.
 What better setting for the years when career no longer takes up the majority of the week?

-Designed for active seniors Balmoral Village is located on 23.5 acres in Collingwood’s west end, along the Black Ash Creek, a ten-minute walk from downtown.
+Designed for active seniors Royal Windsor at Balmoral Village is located on 23.5 acres in Collingwood’s west end, along the Black Ash Creek, a ten-minute walk from downtown.
 The community is fast becoming established.
 Buyers of the freehold bungalows have moved in this year.
 Balmoral Place retirement residences and seniors' rental apartments are nearing completion.
-And The Condos at Balmoral Village are preparing for a fall sales launch.
+And The Condos at Royal WIndsor at Balmoral Village are preparing for a fall sales launch.

-Just minutes from Balmoral Village are waterfront parks and marinas, boating, golfing, skiing, and a host of restaurants, shops and entertainment in downtown Collingwood.
+Just minutes from the village are waterfront parks and marinas, boating, golfing, skiing, and a host of restaurants, shops and entertainment in downtown Collingwood.
 Residents can step out their door to the 35km Georgian Trail that connects to the 62km Collingwood Heritage Trail.

-Carol has already moved into her house at Balmoral.
+Carol has already moved into her house at Royal Windsor at Balmoral.
 An easy walkout to the deck, slip resistant floors, grab bars, hand shower and touch free taps will make it easier to age in place.
 In addition, her dog has stairs to the yard with invisible fencing.

-The Condos at Balmoral Village were the right choice for Bruce West, who chose a two-bedroom design overlooking the golf course.
-Bruce welcomes the progressive concept of Balmoral Village for people who are thinking forward.
+The Condos at Royal WIndsor at Balmoral Village were the right choice for Bruce West, who chose a two-bedroom design overlooking the golf course.
+Bruce welcomes the progressive concept of Royal Windsor at Balmoral Village for people who are thinking forward.

-“The location and amenities at Balmoral Village are unbeatable” says Bruce.
+“The location and amenities at Royal Windsor at Balmoral Village are unbeatable” says Bruce.
 Having immediate access to Collingwood’s incredible trail system, essential shopping within a five minute walk, and transit to downtown, we can be active, enjoy friends and stay involved.”

 For over a decade, Don Wilson and his wife enjoyed their custom built home in Collingwood, a cottage, and a month or two down in Florida.
 When the time came to downsize, the Wilsons decided the bungalow-loft semi designs were just the ticket.
 “Finding a perfect home plus all of the many amenities we could want for now and looking ahead… made the decision to move an easy one,” Don explains.